Are you interested in Space Travel, Space Missions, and NASA? Are you geeky enough to get your “Passport to Explore Space”?.

 - 10% Savings on retail purchases

-The $5 off the admission are not really a lot considering the $50 admission for a regular adult ticket.
+The $5 off the admission is not really a lot considering the $50 admission for a regular adult ticket.
 You have to do a lot of traveling to complete your passport and travel across the whole country and that’s only worth $5?
-Before you go and visit the Kennedy Space Center Visitor Complex, check in your hotel for the Space Coast Fun Guide or receive a digital copy for free.
+Before you go and visit the Kennedy Space Center Visitor Complex, check-in your hotel for the Space Coast Fun Guide or receive a digital copy for free.
 Currently, there is a coupon for $2.50 off for the Kennedy Space Center Visitor Complex for up to 6 people.

 But back to the passport.
 Below is an overview map of all 14 locations throughout the US.
 You can find the detailed list, with additional information on visitNASA.com.

 Get your copy today at one of the above locations and start collecting your stamps.
 Also please let NASA know to activate the passport program again and to maintain the visitNASA.com Facebook and Twitter accounts.
 You could email NASA, tweet to NASA or send them a message on Facebook.

 Even tho that the program seems to be discontinued I will try to earn all 14 stamps.
 This will give me not just a full passport, it will also guide me to interesting spots around the country.
 Challenge Accepted!
 So what do you think?
 Will you try to get an Explore Space Passport and complete it?